 • Does the online touchpoint have emotional elements that cannot be covered by a chatbot?

 If these (or other) central questions cannot be answered positively, companies run the risk of frivolously jeopardizing customer satisfaction and trust.
 At worst, the digital environment turns against the supposedly good thing: Screenshots with strange or inappropriate answers from the chatbots are quickly made and distributed – and the next shitstorm comes up.

-The use of chatbots definitely has potential!
-This technology must be used properly to become part of brand loyalty, re-purchasing and sharing positive experiences.
+The use of chatbots has potential!
+This technology must be appropriately used to become part of brand loyalty, re-purchasing, and sharing positive experiences.
 It may be sufficient to install a simple callback request on the website.
 Maybe it just needs a hint that the chatbot is used to refer to suitable subpages and offers.
 In any case, it is essential to communicate the fact and the technical possibilities of the chatbot to the users in advance.
 The alternative is to wait and see.
 Because artificial intelligence in conjunction with deep learning will make it possible in the future for chatbots to conduct real customer dialogues without getting caught up in loops and repetitions of content.

 We are already looking forward to corresponding discussions about this … no matter with whom!